-The building height is maintained at 100', as dictated in Beach by Design.
+The building height is 95' under the 100' height, as dictated in Beach by Design.
 The height and mass of the building meets the design standards of Beach by Design.
-The massing of the building allows for landscape buffer areas of 15 feet on Hamden Dr., 15' along 5th Street, and 10' to 20' along Coronado Dr. In addition to the greenspace surrounding the building the landscape design concept calls for 10' wide public sidewalks, hardscape plazas at the hotel entry and hotel retail entry.

-See attached plans and elevations,
+The massing of the building allows for landscape buffer areas of 12 feet along 5th Street, and 15' along Coronado Dr. In addition to the greenspace surrounding the building the landscape design concept calls for 10' wide public sidewalk on 5th Street and 7' on Coronado Drive, and hardscape plazas at the hotel entry.
+See attached plans and elevations.